 "...a very offbeat Pre-Code for Stanwyck.
 An interracial love story between a missionary and a Chinese warlord, it was a rather taboo topic for its era and director Frank Capra brings out the exotic sexuality of the pairing.
 Once you get used to the fact that a non-Chinese actor (Nils Asther in heavy Fu Manchu-like makeup) is playing General Yen, the stereotyped depiction, Hollywood style, of Asian culture gives way to an intriguing and unusual love story. "

 For a complete page on the Stanwyck / Frank Capra Bitter Tea of General Yen

-The Lady Eve - 1941 - Preston Sturges directed this most stately of his farcical comedies as a direct challenge to tailor a film around the wit of Barbara Stanwyck.
-He provides so much ammo she needs to play two characters in the tale, with a befuddled Henry Fonda in tow.
+The Lady Eve - 1941 - Preston Sturges directed this most stately of his farcical comedies as a personal challenge to tailor a comedy around Barbara Stanwyck.
+He provides so much ammo she needs to play two characters, with a befuddled Henry Fonda in tow.

 Night of the Hunter 1955 - British arch-actor Charles Laughton directed only one film, and it features Robert Mitchum as a demented and homicidal preacher (with "love" and "hate" tattooed upon his hands) who is trying to chase down a pair of orphaned children who know the location of hidden bank loot.
 The only thing standing in his way is a determined Lillian Gish with a shotgun.